 Description: View of Portage including St. Mary's Church.

 Description: An interior view of the Indian Agency House, including three chairs made by J. Davis.

 Description: Sheriff John MacKenzie poses in front of the Portage jail with his staff.

 Date: 1932 ca.

 Description: Indian Agency House near the site of Fort Winnebago.
 This is an interior view of the kitchen hearth.

-Description: A view of the Indian Agency House, after restoration.
-Located near the site of Fort Winnebago.
+Description: A view of the Indian Agency House, built in 1832 near the site of Fort Winnebago.